aiven-demo/inventory-manager/README.md

 # Bestest Recipes

-A recipe application with a Node.js web backend, React frontend, PostgreSQL database, Redis cache/queue, and a Go-based nutrition analyzer service.
+A multi-service demo application with a Node.js web backend, a React frontend, a PostgreSQL database, a Redis cache, a Redis queue, and a Go-based background job service.

 ## Architecture